sinkcup/gmirror-portal/docs/index.md

 ## Android NDK

-The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android apps.
-Android NDK r10e 下载地址如下：
+The Native Development Kit (NDK) is a set of tools that allow you to leverage C and C++ code in your Android apps. 官网：[developer.android.com/ndk/downloads/](http://developer.android.com/ndk/downloads/index.html)。Android NDK r10e 下载：

 Platform | Package | Size | SHA-1 Checksum
 ---------|---------|------|---------------